CalvinGe/gesong.github.io/_teaching/2023-fall-teaching-1.md

 location: "Durham, North carolina"
 ---

-I have teached five labs of Chem 110 Honor Undergraduate course:
+I have teached five labs of Chem 110 Honor Undergraduate course: 1.
+Quantum Mechanics; 2.
+Molecular Modeling with Spartan; 3.
+Integrated Rate Laws; 4.
+Freezing Point Depression; 5.
+Electrochemistry.
+Click the above link to see fun labs we did!

-* Quantum Mechanics
-* Molecular Modeling with Spartan
-* Integrated Rate Laws
-* Freezing Point Depression
-* Electrochemistry

 My jobs were mainly discussing the pre-lab materials, teaching 3 classes (each 8-10 ppl) in lab and grading for the reports.